Sanju525/Flask_App/README.md

 # Flask_App

-This project is based on 'FLASK' a python web development framework written in 'Python'.
+This project is based on `FLASK` a python web development framework written in `Python`.

 ## DESCRIPTION